Chapter in this post:

 Affinity Photo is not an image editing program that comes along for free, but it is much cheaper than Photoshop.
 With a bit of getting used to, even avid Photoshop users can switch to Affinity Photo.
 Many tools and names, functions, features and settings are the same.
 Only plugins cannot be adopted.

-For comparison, here are the current prices of the apps (June 2017):
+For comparison, here are the current prices Apps (June 2017):

 Anyone who (has) tried around with free or inexpensive programs will sooner or later end up with Gimp or Gimp 2 - but there you can quickly reach your limits.
 If you want to proceed professionally and bring your imagination together with the current technical possibilities, then a good manual can help you to learn the necessary skills and to explain the individual menus, buttons and tools of Affinity Photo.